skovdev/socialnetwork/README.md

 # SocialNetwork

-Pet project for self-education, designed to simulate a basic social media application built with modern Java and Spring Cloud technologies.
+Pet-project for self-education, designed to simulate a basic social media application built with modern Java and Spring Cloud technologies.

 ## Overview